 - Extend your probation for no more than five years

 - Order that you serve a short period of confinement, sometimes referred to as a CRV (Confinement in response to a violation)

 Arrest and Hearing on Probation Violation | North Carolina General Statute– Follow this link to read the laws that govern arrest and hearings for violating the terms of your probation.
 You can also learn more about suspensions of public assistance for probation violators who avoid arrest and bail following an arrest for a probation violation.

 Conditions of Probation | North Carolina General Statutes – Visit the North Carolina General Assembly website to learn more about the conditions of probation.
 You can find out about community and intermediate probation conditions, regular conditions and special conditions.

-Speak to a Probation Violation Attorney
+Speak to a Probation Violation Attorney in Raleigh

 By viewing this page, you already understand the seriousness of a probation violation.
 The best defense you can take is contacting the Coolidge Law Firm.
 Lead attorney David A. Coolidge is a tough negotiator who will strive to get you out of jail.